how-to

 Method 5-7: Additional strategies

 Method 6: Bid for upgrades.
-Several airlines (Virgin Atlantic, Etihad, Lufthansa) offer upgrade auctions where you can bid for a business class upgrade from economy or premium economy.
+Several airlines (Virgin Atlantic, Etihad, Lufthansa among others) offer upgrade auctions where you can bid for a business class upgrade from economy or premium economy.

 Method 7: Position yourself at a cheaper departure city.
 Sometimes flying from a different US city saves more on the business class ticket than the cost of the domestic positioning flight.
-For example, business class from Chicago to London can be $400 cheaper than from New York.
+Fares vary meaningfully by origin city on the same eastbound / westbound corridor.